hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

 the "generated form" desribed in (4).

 a `via` modifier is an assertion of shape with an expression of intent.
-(but we don't mean "intent" in the [#003] sense, just the non-technial sense.)
+(but we don't mean "intent" in the [#003] sense, just the non-technical sense.)

 the `via` modifier allows us to implement a variety of ways that the input